Team-Outsiders/LockIn-Prototypes/README.md

-# AuraPlan - AI Personalized Study Planner
+# A Prototypes of AI Personalized Study Planner

 > [!NOTE]
 > This is a beta version of the "LOCK-IN" project, developed using Replit AI for testing and evaluation purposes.
 It is intended to review application functionality, features, and overall system performance<br>